Time in South Dakota

 South Dakota lies in both the Mountain Time Zone and the Central Time Zone.
-Mountain Time roughly contains the western half of the state, but not all of it.
+Mountain Time contains most of the western half of the state, including Mount Rushmore.
 Rapid City is the largest city in the Mountain Time portion of the state.
-Central Time contains the eastern half of the state and roughly more of the state than the Mountain Time Zone and includes the state capital Pierre and the largest city, Sioux Falls.
+Central Time contains the eastern half of the state, including the state capital, Pierre, and the largest city in the Central Time portion of the state, Sioux Falls.

 IANA time zone database

 The 2 zones for South Dakota as given by zone.tab of the IANA time zone database.
 Columns marked * are from the zone.tab.